Expertise

 Carson Partition Lawyer

-The City of Carson was named after George Henry Carson, who was married to the daughter of Don Manuel Dominguez, a prominent land owner and owner of the town's land.
+The City of Carson was named after George Henry Carson, who was married to the daughter of Don Manuel Dominguez, a prominent landowner and owner of the town's land.
 After Dominguez's death, Carson took over the rancho's management.
 Today, the city is located in Los Angeles County and is home to factories, refineries, and other industrial buildings.
 It is also more famously home to a soccer stadium used by the Los Angeles Galaxy soccer team.
+According to Redfin, In June 2023, Carson home prices were down 11.6% compared to last year, selling for a median price of $730K.
+On average, homes in Carson sell after 32 days on the market compared to 27 days last year.
+There were 30 homes sold in June this year, down from 36 last year.
 With over 70% of owner-occupied housing units, this suggests that many Carson homes are jointly owned.
-As such, residents of Carson may face disputes with co-owners.
 Generally, a partition action is the best remedy for disputing co-owners in four broad categories:

 • Brother-Sister real estate dispute;